ConocoPhillips Center for Engineering Enrichment and Diversity

-The ConocoPhillips Center for Engineering Enrichment and Diversity (CPCEED), supported by ConocoPhillips, aims to increase diversity and retention in the Whitacre College of Engineering.
-Located in the Engineering Opportunities Center (EOC), CPCEED offers support programs that promote inclusion, professional development, and special events for engineering and computer science students.
+The ConocoPhillips Engineering Enrichment Center (CPEEC), supported by ConocoPhillips, aims to increase retention in the Whitacre College of Engineering.
+Located in the Engineering Opportunities Center (EOC), CPEEC offers support programs that provides academic resources, professional development, and special events for engineering and computer science students.

 First-Year Student Transition and Engagement (FYSTE)